 Article 5 of the Statutes addresses the procedure by which an organisation or body can become a member of the EEB.
-An organisation must apply to the EEB for membership.
-An organisation applying for admission as a full member or as an associate member must provide a copy of its act of
+An organisation wishing to join the EEB must apply to the EEB for membership.
+An organisation applying for admission as a full member or as an associate member must provide a copy of its act of constitution, by-laws or articles of association and most recent annual and financial report to the EEB Board.
+In addition, as mentioned above, the applicant must establish that it is not dependent on any commercial, industrial, or political influence or interest.